Internal bicategories: Motivating examples

 \subsubsection{Dimension $2+\epsilon$}

 In the category object $\Bord_0^2$, diffeomorphic $2$-manifolds are considered equivalent.
 We can refine this bordism category to incorporate diffeomorphisms of $2$-manifolds.
 Consider the category $B_0$ of 0-manifolds and diffeomorphisms, the category $B_1$ of 1-manifolds (with source and target $0$-manifolds) and diffeomorphisms, and the category $B_2$ of 2-manifolds (with source and target $1$-manifolds) and diffeomorphisms.
 As before there are source and target functors $s,t: B_1 \ra B_0$, and a composition functor $B_1 \times_{B_0} B_1 \ra B_1$; now in addition there are source and target functors $s,t: B_2 \ra B_1$ and a composition functor $B_2 \times_{B_1} B_2 \ra B_2$.
 Altogether the triple $(B_0, B_1, B_2)$ forms a \emph{bicategory object in $\CAT$}, also called a \emph{bicategory internal to $\CAT$}, or simply a \emph{bicategory in $\CAT$}---bicategory objects are defined in Section~\ref{sec-internalbicats}.
 We denote this bordism bicategory object by $\bBord_0^2$.
 By making careful choices in the formulation of the categories $B_1$ and $B_2$, it is possible to construct $\bBord_0^2$ as a \emph{2-category object in $\CAT$}.
 In a 2-category object, the composition and identity functors are stricter than in a bicategory object---see the discussion at the beginning of Section~\ref{sec-internalbicats}.
 The categories $B_0$, $B_1$, and $B_2$ are symmetric monoidal, and we can easily incorporate this structure, observing that $\bBord_0^2$ is in fact a bicategory in $\SMC$.
-Given another bicategory $C$ in $\SMC$, a functor from $\bBord_0^2$ to $C$ is a rigid form of a $(2+\epsilon)$-dimensional local field theory.